 Many of the auto manufacturers lack the in-house expertise with computer technologies and some do not want to rely on the likes of Google so they are reaching out to computer companies such as Intel.

-Intel have been in the personal computer market for more than thirty years supplying hundreds of millions of desktop computers with much of their internal architecture and dominating the microchip market.
+Intel has been in the personal computer market for more than thirty years supplying hundreds of millions of desktop computers with much of their internal architecture and dominating the microchip market.

 Brian Krzanich, Intel’s chief executive, told investors:

 “Scale is going to win in this market,”

 “I don’t believe that every carmaker can invest to do independent development into autonomous cars.”

 In recent years, Intel has struggled to keep its market share in the production of microchips as they have been losing out to rivals such as Nvidia and Qualcomm, so it is no wonder they have been seeking to diversify into other markets.

 Since last year, Intel has signed partnership deals with BMW and Delphi Automotive, an auto parts supplier, to expand its presence in the autonomous vehicle field.